 Our conveyancers can provide legal advice in relation to all types of residential mortgages, including equity release products.

-Extending or Varying Leases
+Extending or varying leases

-Leasehold ownership of a property is determined by a lease, which could be for a number of years, decades or centuries.
-It’s important to note that the length of a lease can have a significant bearing on the value of a property.
+Leasehold ownership of a property is determined by a lease, which could be for several years, decades, or centuries.
+It is important to note that the length of a lease can have a significant bearing on the value of a property.

 Typically, the shorter the length of a lease, the lower the value and appeal to any future buyer.

-Where your leasehold property has less than 80 years, you may find it difficult to sell or remortgage.
-If this is the case, you may want to negotiate with the landlord to secure an extension of the lease.
+A leasehold property that has less than 80 years may be more difficult to sell or remortgage.
+If this is the case, you may want to negotiate with the landlord to secure a lease extension.

 Our leasehold conveyancing solicitors can assist with lease extension either through:

-- Statutory lease extensions – exercising your right under the Leasehold Reform Housing and Urban Development Act 1993, subject to certain criteria being met, or
+- Statutory lease extensions— Exercising your right under the Leasehold Reform Housing and Urban Development Act 1993, subject to certain criteria being met, or;

 Enfranchisement

-If you own a leasehold property, you may, together with other tenants have a legal right to purchase the freehold, so long as you fulfil certain criteria and are a qualifying tenant.
-Buying the freehold of a property means that you will be free from paying ground rent, you can self-manage the building and its maintenance and, importantly, your property will likely to be more appealing to a future buyer.
+Buying the freehold of a property means that you will be free from paying ground rent.
+Also, you can self-manage the building and its maintenance, and importantly, your property will likely be more appealing to a future buyer.

 Tenancy agreements